New 2022 Puffin Program Dates Announced

 Explore attitudes toward predators and reasons for their decline throughout history because of habitat loss and human interference.
 Discussion of current events emphasizes the importance of predators in maintaining the world’s ecological balance.
 Participants have the opportunity to study mounted animals and see three live, non-releasable predators.
 Hosted by the the Rumford Public Library.

-Come learn about our native warm-blooded vertebrates: Maine mammals.
+Drop in and visit our display to learn about our native warm-blooded vertebrates: Maine mammals.
 See samples from our collection of skulls, study skins, and other specimens and learn how an animal’s characteristics, such as their teeth, feet, and fur serve as clues to understanding each mammal’s adaptations, niche, habitat, and the role it plays in the food web.
-Hosted by 7 Lakes Alliance in Belgrade, ME.
+Hosted by Shaw Public Library in Greenville, ME.